 According to the World Bank’s Global Findex Database, Africa houses the largest underbanked population in the world.
 But since 2014, M-Pesa and other mobile payment platforms like PalmPay have doubled the percentage of mobile money account users to over 20 percent.

-“Opportunities abound to increase account ownership: up to 95 million unbanked adults in the region receive cash payments for agricultural products, and roughly 65 million save using semi formal methods,” reads World Bank press release entitled “Financial Inclusion on the Rise, But Gaps Remain, Global Findex Database Shows.”
+“Opportunities abound to increase account ownership: up to 95 million unbanked adults in the region receive cash payments for agricultural products, and roughly 65 million save using semi formal methods,” reads a World Bank press release entitled “Financial Inclusion on the Rise, But Gaps Remain, Global Findex Database Shows.”

 By taking on such a large structural problem, M-Pesa has paved the way for other African mobile banking platforms like Opay and PalmPay, which both received over $40 million in seed funding respectively in 2019.